 Image Source: Pexels

-Developments in telemedicine for rural areas has certainly helped improve care for all patients, but there are still gaps in care for COD patients.
-Primarily, the lack of social workers in rural areas — about 80 percent of social workers are located in urban areas, despite a high demand in more rural counties, including Native American communities — can hamper the progress of COD patients, as social workers often have the knowledge and expertise needed to accurately care for their mental health and substance use disorder needs through therapy and prescription management.
+Developments in telemedicine for rural areas have certainly helped improve care for all patients, but there are still gaps in care for COD patients.
+Primarily, the lack of social workers in rural areas — about 80 percent of social workers are located in urban areas, despite high demand in more rural counties, including Native American communities — can hamper the progress of COD patients, as social workers often have the knowledge and expertise needed to care for their mental health and substance use disorder accurately needs through therapy and prescription management.

 Increased Training and Increased Support